dahvid10/Terrorism_Torture/README.md

 - related to global syndicates for decades
 - related to kenyan secret service and their tribalistic and cultic crimes
 - related to kabalistic jews
-- gender, gene and sexuality modifications in people via frequency devices (technosorcery in kabalistic beliefs)
+- gender, gene and sexuality modifications in people via food, medicine, and biofrequency modulation (technosorcery in kabalistic beliefs)
 - especially related to the covid vaccine
 - a boss who stalked me while at bp
 - benghazi, ghadaffi, oil, energy, rare earth minerals, wars around the world